 Hanukkah Gifts

 Another fun and special Hanukkah tradition is the giving of gifts!
 While it wasn’t always a custom, gift giving became an increasingly popular practice in the 20th century as a substitute for the older tradition of giving money on the holiday.
-Today it's a key part of the holiday for many Jewish families!
+Today it's a key part of Hanukkah celebrations for many Jewish families!

 Hanukkah Gifts for Kids